 2. Adjust Virtual Memory Settings

-Under the Advanced tab, you’ll see the size of the paging file (another name for virtual memory); click Change to edit it.
-What’s important here is at the bottom of the screen — you’ll see a Recommended amount of memory and a Currently Allocated number.
-Users having issues have reported that their current allocation is way over the recommended number.
+On the resulting window, what’s important is at the bottom.
+You’ll see a Recommended amount of memory and a Currently Allocated number.
+Some having this issue find that their current allocation is way over the recommended number.

-If yours is as well, uncheck Automatically manage paging file size for all drives to make changes, then choose Custom Size and set Initial Size and Maximum Size to the recommended value below.
+If yours is as well, uncheck Automatically manage paging file size for all drives to make changes.
+Then choose Custom Size and set Initial Size and Maximum Size to the recommended value below.

-3. Turn Off the New Linux Terminal
+3. Turn Off the Linux Terminal

-This feature isn’t turned on by default, so if you don’t know what BASH is, you probably don’t need to try this step as you would know if you turned it on.
+This feature isn’t turned on by default.
+So if you don’t know what Bash is, you probably don’t need to try this step as you would know if you turned it on.

-To turn off the Linux shell, type features into the Start Menu to open the Turn Windows features on or off menu.
-Scroll down to Windows Subsystem for Linux (Beta), uncheck it, and restart.
+To turn off the Linux shell, type Windows features into the Start Menu to open the Turn Windows features on or off menu.
+Scroll down to Windows Subsystem for Linux, uncheck it, and restart.

 4. Update Graphics Drivers

-Open the Device Manager by right-clicking on the Start button and clicking Device Manager.
-Navigate to Display Devices to see which graphics card you’re using.
-You’ll then need to navigate to the vendor’s website (or your laptop manufacturer’s website, if you’re using integrated graphics on a laptop) to check for driver updates.
-If there’s an update, go ahead and install it.
+You can usually open the corresponding software on your PC to check for updates.
+If you don’t have it, you’ll need to navigate to the vendor’s website (or your laptop manufacturer’s website, if you’re using integrated graphics on a laptop) to check for driver updates.
+Install any new versions available.